Using X-rays and radioactivity to destroy cancerous cells

 © Centre de Protonthérapie d’Orsay ©

 Brachytherapies are a much less frequent kind of therapies.
-Brachytherapies were first proposed by Marie Curie with radium needles.The principle is to fix radioelements. on or near a tumor.
-The radioeléments should emit beta rays or low energy gamma rays with a rangeof a few centimeters.
+Brachytherapies were first proposed by Marie Curie and Claudius Regaud with radium needles.The principle is to fix radioelements on or near a tumour.
+The radioelements should emit beta rays or low energy gamma rays with a range of a few centimeters.
 They should also have a short lifetime and disappear after a few weeks or months.
-Examples are the treatment of hyperthyroidism and thyroid cancers by iodine-131 and brachytherapies of prostate using iodine-125 or palladium-123.
+Examples are the treatment of hyperthyroidism and thyroid cancers by iodine-131 and brachytherapies of prostate using iodine-125 or palladium-123. (like for example capsules of iodine-125 in cancer of the prostate, directly inserted into the tumour tissue)

-More rarely, particle beams provided by an accelerator are used to bombard malignant tissues.
-These therapies are called hadrotherapies or proton therapies in case of protons.
-The beam energy is tune so that the particles stop in these tissues where they cause maximum damage.
+More rarely, particle beams provided by an accelerator are used to shell malignant tissues.
+These therapies are called hadrotherapies or proton therapies in the case of protons.
+The beam energy is tuned so that the particles stop in these malignant tissues where they cause maximum damage.
 For instance, proton therapies are used today in the treatment of eye melanoma.

 An effective therapy relies on the application of appropriate doses and the ability to follow a patient’s progress after the exposure.
-Improved detection capabilities and larger data storage facilities have contributed to making radiotherapy an indispensable part of our response to cancer.
+Improved detection capabilities and data storage facilities have contributed to making radiotherapy an indispensable part of responses to cancers.

 Articles on the subject « Radiation Therapy »